 At the core of application hosting in the platform-as-a-service model, is a thorough understanding of Azure App Services.
-In this course, Managing Microsoft Azure App Service Plan, you’ll learn about the container that defines the infrastructure and services used by Web Apps, API Apps, Mobile Apps and Function Apps.
+In this course, Managing Microsoft Azure App Service Plan, you’ll learn about the container that defines the infrastructure and services used by Web Apps, REST APIs, custom containers and Function Apps.
 First, you’ll learn about the underlying VMs that run an App Service Plan, and the networking options to integrate with IaaS VMs and on-premises resources.
 Next, you’ll explore all the options for deploying applications into the environment.
 Then, you’ll discover how to handle load with resource scaling, as well as leveraging the Azure content delivery network.
 Finally, you’ll see the options available for monitoring your running app services.
 When you’re finished with this course, you’ll have a foundational knowledge of App Service Plans, that will help you leverage the features they provide for hosting web based applications in the cloud.

 Neil is a solutions architect and developer, with a passion for web development, architecture, and security.
 He has worked in large and small IT organizations, written articles on development, and spoken at local .NET user groups.
 Neil has several Microsoft Certifications, including MCPD, MCSA, and MCSD.